sandworm-hq/sandworm-guard-js/docs/index.md

 Sometimes, you might want to exclude specific module names from the caller path, as they are part of the trusted platform you're using to run your app.
 For example, when running React, the `react-dom` module usually sits at the bottom of the module hierarchy and is responsible for triggering most method calls.
 To specify trusted modules, use the `trustedModules` configuration option.

+> **Note**
-\| **Note**: when specifying a trusted module, you effectively permit it to do anything.
+> When specifying a trusted module, you effectively permit it to impersonate root.
 Use this configuration carefully.

 #### Third Party Scripts